AnticOwl/anticowl.github.io/_posts/2024-07-19-Batman-Arkham-City.md

 ## Debug Menu and Visuals

-To access the debug menu, two choices `RT + Menu` or hold `Right SHIFT` or `DEL`.
+To access the debug menu, two choices `RT + Menu` on your controller or hold `Right SHIFT` or `DEL`.
-The navigation is far esier with the controller as you won't have to keep the debug menu key pressed when navigating.
+The navigation is far more easier with the controller as you won't have to keep the debug menu key pressed when navigating.

 To have a better LOD (Level of Details), navigate until you reach the `ENGINE` page. you should see this